myk3y/Modbus-Midea-HW-Heat-Pump/Instructions.md

 - Power the unit off at the mains connector
 - Remove the right-hand cover (as seen when facing the control panel) from the heat pump unit on top of the water tank
+- Remove the two screws holding the power connectors to the housing
+- Remove all the mounting screws holding the top casing to the main tank
+- Carefully feed the power terminal-holding casing through the main top casing and remove the top casing, allowing you full access to the interior
-- Inside the cover, locate the MODBUS cables, AC 220V connectors.
+- In the heatpump body, locate the MODBUS cables, AC 220V connectors.

 The MODBUS cables are black (MODBUS A), gray (MODBUS B) and yellow (GND) The connections for the EW11 are: